danieldirgagis/GEOG-510/README.md

 # GEOG-510
-A repository for GEOG_510 (Geographic Software Desing)
+A repository for GEOG_510 (Geographic Software Design)